Learning high-dimensional directed acyclic graphs with latent and selection variables: Oracle versions of the algorithms

-Soundness of FCI follows from Theorem 5 of \cite{SpirtesMeekRichardson99}.
-Soundness results for the modifications FCI$_\text{path}$, CFCI, CFCI$_\text{path}$, SCFCI and SCFCI$_\text{path}$ are given in the following theorem: \begin{theo} Consider one of the oracle versions of FCI$_\text{path}$, CFCI, CFCI$_\text{path}$, SCFCI or SCFCI$_\text{path}$.
-Let the distribution of $\mathbf{V} = \mathbf{X} \dot{\cup} \mathbf{L}\dot{\cup} \mathbf{S}$ be faithful to a DAG $\mathcal{G}$ and let conditional independence information among all variables in $\mathbf{X}$ given $\mathbf{S}$ be the input to the algorithm.
-Then the output of the algorithm is an FCI-PAG of $\mathcal{G}$. \end{theo} Completeness of FCI was proved by \cite{Zhang08-orientation-rules}.
-This means that the output of FCI is maximally informative, in the sense that for every circle mark there exists at least one DAG in the Markov equivalence class represented by the PAG where the mark is oriented as a tail, and at least one where it is oriented as an arrowhead.
-Completeness of FCI$_\text{path}$, CFCI, CFCI$_\text{path}$, SCFCI and SCFCI$_\text{path}$ follow directly from the fact that, in the oracle versions, the orientation rules of these modifications boil down to the orientation rules of FCI.
+Completeness of FCI was proved by~\cite{Zhang08-orientation-rules}.
+This means that the output of FCI is maximally informative, in the sense that for every circle mark there exists at least one MAG in the Markov equivalence class represented by the PAG where the mark is oriented as a~tail, and at least one where it is oriented as an arrowhead.
+Completeness results of FCI$_{\mathrm{path}}$, CFCI, CFCI$_{\mathrm{path}}$, SCFCI and SCFCI$_{\mathrm{path}}$ follow directly from the fact that, in the oracle versions, the orientation rules of these modifications boil down to the orientation rules of FCI.